grittypuffy/inheir.ai/README.md

 For information regarding deployment of InHeir.AI on Azure, please check out [our guide](./deployment/README.md) for it which covers dependencies, process and troubleshooting.

+# Try

+We have a demo running at https://inheir.plumespaces.com

+To access as an administrator to test the dashboard for property reports, use these credentials:

+username: admin
+password: admin

 # Team

 - **Keerthana Rajesh Kumar**: